quarka-org/docs.quarka.org/docs/user-manual/1-getting-started/index.md

 # Getting Started

-Welcome to QA Assistant!
+Welcome to QA Assistants!
 This section will guide you through the installation process to help you get started quickly.

 ## Quick Start Steps

 ### [Installation](/docs/user-manual/getting-started/installation)
-Download and install QA Assistant on your WordPress site in just a few minutes.
+Download and install QA Assistants on your WordPress site in just a few minutes.

 ### [Environment Setup](/docs/user-manual/getting-started/environment-setup)
 Make sure your server, plugins, and caching settings are optimized for accurate tracking.

 ## What You'll Learn

-- ✅ How to install QA Assistant on WordPress
+- ✅ How to install QA Assistants on WordPress
 - ✅ How to configure your environment for reliable tracking
 - ✅ System requirements and compatibility
 - ✅ Basic configuration and settings